strangewarp/PhrasesPd/README.md

 PhrasesPd

 PhrasesPd is a MIDI sequencer, for arbitrarily-sized grid controllers capable of using the Monome OSC communications format.
+It is for composing phrases of MIDI data, which can then be saved/loaded as songs, and combined in novel ways during performance.
+It is very informationally dense, capable of controlling long and complex songs from a single Monome 64, and yet offers considerable options for improvisation too.

+PhrasesPd allows for polyphony, polyrhythms, ADC control of note and volume parameters, and generative transference of phrase activity.
-It has an integrated sequence editor, which is controlled by a combination of computer keyboard, MIDI controller, and grid controller.

-Song data is saved as Lua table files, in a manner that is both executable and decently human-readable.
+It has an integrated phrase editor, which is controlled by a combination of computer keyboard, MIDI controller, and grid controller.
+Song data is saved as Lua table files, in a manner that is both executable and human-readable.

 Dependencies:

 Puredata-extended 0.43.4

 TO-DO LIST (in rough order of desired implementation):

-* Refactoring: Replace nooby table-copy mechanisms with the more robust deepCopy function
-* Add feature: ADC note-shifting capabilities, plus editor panel
 * --- Beta Release Goes Here ---
+* Refactoring: Combine preferences files, clean things up in general